mintplugins/mp-stacks-mailchimp/readme.txt

 == Changelog ==

 = 1.0.0.3 = December 23, 2014
-* CSS Prettify and bug fixes if no api
+* General Improvements and simplification of settings.

 = 1.0.0.2 = June 8, 2014
 * CSS Prettify and bug fixes if no api